AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-develop-concurrency.md

-<properties
+---
-   pageTitle="Concurrency and workload management in SQL Data Warehouse | Azure" description="Understand concurrency and workload management in Azure SQL Data Warehouse for developing solutions." services="sql-data-warehouse" documentationCenter="NA" authors="sonyam" manager="barbkess" editor=""/>
+title: Concurrency and workload management in SQL Data Warehouse | Azure
+description: Understand concurrency and workload management in Azure SQL Data Warehouse for developing solutions.

-<tags
-   ms.service="sql-data-warehouse"
-   ms.devlang="NA"
-   ms.topic="article"
-   ms.tgt_pltfrm="NA"
-   ms.workload="data-services"
-   ms.date="10/31/2016"
-   ms.author="sonyama;barbkess;jrj"/>
+services: sql-data-warehouse
+documentationCenter: NA
+authors: sonyam
+manager: barbkess
+editor: ''

+ms.service: sql-data-warehouse
+ms.devlang: NA
+ms.topic: article
+ms.tgt_pltfrm: NA
+ms.workload: data-services
+ms.date: 10/31/2016
+ms.author: sonyama;barbkess;jrj
+---

 # Concurrency and workload management in SQL Data Warehouse
 To deliver predictable performance at scale, Microsoft Azure SQL Data Warehouse helps you control concurrency levels and resource allocations like memory and CPU prioritization.
 This article introduces you to the concepts of concurrency and workload management, explaining how both features have been implemented and how you can control them in your data warehouse.
 SQL Data Warehouse workload management is intended to help you support multi-user environments.
 It is not intended for multi-tenant workloads.